deadfred-/UOOutlands/README.md

 By purchasing a script from me, you get:
 * My (instant) response any time I am on to help you with them.
 * My help customizing it to your needs and any time you require to get it going.
 * Full refund of donation coins if you simply don't like it.
+Maybe it didn't work out the way you liked, or wasn't what you expected.
+No problem.
+I'm happy to give coins back if you promise me you wont use it :)

 Why sell them?
 * They took an immense amount time to create and test.
 Time I could have spent in game in farming.
 If I give them away, then its a double whammie - not only have I missed farming, but I've given you scripts to compete with my ability to sell ingots/lumber.
 See?
 Asking for a few donation coins offsets this risk and lost time/revenue.